 - Short-term results.
-Although individual results vary from person to person, around 85% of patients report a noticeable improvement in their symptoms after using PRP.
+Although individual results vary from person to person, around 85% of patients report a noticeable improvement in their symptoms after using PRP therapy.
 The healthier you are, the more likely PRP will provide substantial benefits.

 - Safety.
 PRP is drug-free and made from nothing other than your body’s own cells, so the risk of severe side effects is extremely low.
 At most you might experience some minor discomfort from the injection itself.

-If you’ve recently suffered a foot or ankle injury, or you’ve been dealing with chronic pain for a long time, please give the team at Massapequa Podiatry Associates a call.
-PRP is just one of the many effective and advanced non-surgical treatment options we have available, and we are confident that we will be able to put together a treatment plan that can greatly help you.
-Just give us a call at (516) 541-9000 or use the contact form at the bottom of this page.
+If you’ve recently suffered a foot or ankle injury, or you’ve been dealing with chronic pain for a long time, please give our Massapequa platelet-rich plasma specialist a call.
+PRP therapy is just one of the many effective and advanced non-surgical treatment options we have available, and we are confident that we will be able to put together a treatment plan that can greatly help you.